1. What is CalWORKs?

 The CalWORKs office is required to collect eligibility documentation every semester for every student who is enrolled and receiving CalWORKs services.
 A rule of thumb is to turn in your eligibility forms every semester with a current date of the semester you are submitting your verification form.

-10. I was invited to attend an EAP Student Success New Student Orientation, do I have to attend?
+10. I was invited to attend an EAP Student Success New Student Orientation, do I have

 All new students coming into the CalWORKs program are required to attend an EAP Student Success New Student Orientation based on the New California Community College Board of Governor's Student Success Initiative.
 The goal is to help students obtain a better understanding of the requirements and deadlines to obtain a certificate of achievement, Associate of Arts Degree or transfer options.